wilsontom/GetSampleInfo/README.md

 ./compile.sh
 ```

-If everyything has worked there should now be four `.exe` files in the `inst/bin/RawFileReader` directory.
+If everything has worked there should now be four `.exe` files in the `inst/bin/RawFileReader` directory.

 #### Usage